yyuu/capistrano-file-transfer-ext/README.md

     Capistrano::Configuration::Actions::FileTransferExt

 Install files on remote servers.
-This method acts just like `mv`.
+This method acts like `mv`, but with little enhancements.

 #### Arguments

 **from**

-Source file on remote server.
+This must be a string indicating the path on the remote server that should be installed from.

 **to**

-Destination file on remote server.
+This must be a string indicating the path on the remote server that should be installed to.

 **options**